Loading...

 Quality control, straight from the source

-Using your own tools forces you to face any rough edges.
-You spot the bugs, the friction, the “why is this so clunky” moments before your customers do.
-Fix them, and suddenly your product isn’t just good — it’s better than it was yesterday.
+Using your own tools makes you feel the rough edges.
+You catch the bugs, the friction, the “why is this so clunky” moments before customers do.
+Fix them.
+Ship better.

 It gives the team a reason to care